saymrwulf/transformers/notes.md

-2015-08-21T18:23:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2015-08-21T19:36:00 - Quick fix, referencing a known issue from the official repo (transformers) 2015-08-21T22:12:00 - Minor doc updates: linking to article on quantization (transformers)
+2015-08-21T18:23:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (transformers) 2015-08-21T19:36:00 - Quick fix, referencing a known issue from the official repo (transformers) 2015-08-21T22:12:00 - Minor doc updates: linking to article on quantization (transformers) 2015-09-22T21:29:00 - Implementing approach from a new paper read last night (transformers)